hassan210302/SqeNotes/README.md

 - Runtime layer (This comprises cloud data storage, networking capability, and a container runtime such as containerd)
 - Orchestration and management layer (Responsible for integrating the various cloud components so that they function as a single unit)
 - Observability and analysis tools ( Observability and analysis tools monitor, evaluate, and improve the system health of cloud applications. )

+# Aws Services
+### Cloud Front
+- Have edge locations
+- If data is already available at the edge location serve data quickly
+- Else save data in the edge location
+- Copies of data are available at different edge locations around the world

+### S3 Bucket
+- Static web hosting
+- store files of data
+- scalable
+- Version Controlling

+## Extensibility
+These are some ideal characteristics of Extensibility
+1. Flexible
+2. Configurable
+3. Customizable
+4. Upgradeable
+5. Integrated

+Following are types of extensibility
+- Data model
+- Processes
+- User Interface
+- Well Integration